tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The "key_share" extension contains the endpoint's cryptographic parameters.

-Clients MAY send an empty client_shares vector in order to request group selection from the server at the cost of an additional round trip.
+Clients MAY send an empty client_shares vector in order to request KEM selection from the server at the cost of an additional round trip.
 (see {{hello-retry-request}})

 %%% Key Exchange Messages

        struct {
-           NamedGroup group;
+           KeyExchangeMethod kem;
            opaque key_exchange<1..2^16-1>;
        } KeyShareEntry;

-group
+kem
-: The named group for the key being exchanged.
+: The key exchange method for the key being exchanged.
   Finite Field Diffie-Hellman {{DH}} parameters are described in
   {{ffdhe-param}}; Elliptic Curve Diffie-Hellman parameters are described in {{ecdhe-param}}.

 key_exchange
 : Key exchange information.
-The contents of this field are determined by the specified group and its corresponding definition.
+The contents of this field are determined by the specified key exchange method and its corresponding definition.
 Endpoints MUST NOT send empty or otherwise invalid key_exchange values for any reason.
 {:br }